SuperDARN/pydarn/docs/user/range_time.md

 `fitacf_data[0]['bmnum']` is used to extract the beam number of the first (0th) record from the data dictionary, whilst `fitacf_data[0]['stid']` gives the station id (which is 66 for Clyde River).

-Notice that the velocity scale on the right is a bit larger than we need, and also ground scatter isn't shown by default.
+Notice that the velocity scale on the right is a bit larger than we need, and also ground scatter isn't coloured grey by default.
 Showing the dates on the x axis is also a bit redundant, because it's data from a single day.
 Below, there are some additional parameters you can set to address these and more.

 ### Additional options
 To see all the customisation options, check out all the parameters listed in 'rtp.py'.
 A few useful ones: